stepleton/cameo/aphid/selector/PROTOCOL.md

   - 'mk': create a new disk image.
 The only parameter is a null-terminated filename for the new image.
 There must be no existing file by that name.

+  - 'mx': create a new disk image, extended.
+Parameters are a null-terminated numeric size string and a null-terminated filename for the new image immediately following.
+There must be no existing file by that name.

   - 'rm': remove a file.
 The only parameter is the null-terminated name of the file to remove.